floriandendorfer/replication-code/README.md

 | 4 | $1309.57 | 28.99% | 86.71 |

 Subsidizing market entry raises social welfare by a bit below $2,000 per day.
 Each consumer is better off by about $0.53 per day.
 Each host gains about $8.38 per day.

+For **counterfactual 2**, we search for the welfare-maximizing subsidy $t$ at the optimal amount of the lump-sum subsidy.

 In code: